GabrielMoreau/winsoft-main/acrobatreader/README.md

-# AcrobatReader - PDF reader
+# AcrobatReader - Adobe PDF reader

 Adobe Acrobat is a family of application software to view, create, manipulate, print and manage PDF files.